alejandrok93/Labs8-RateMyDIY/README.md

 ```

-3. Run `npm install` on reactapp/ and server/ folders to install dependencies
+3. Run `yarn` inside reactapp/ and server/ folders to install dependencies
-4. Run `npm start` on reactapp/ and server/ folders to start the web application and the server
+4. Run `yarn start` inside reactapp/ and server/ folders to start the web application and the server

 # API Endpoints